liferay/liferay-central-test-2/CONTRIBUTING.markdown

 Style](http://www.liferay.com/community/wiki/-/wiki/Main/Development+Style).
 If
 you are using Liferay IDE, use the built-in code formatter accessible via the *Java* &rarr; *Code Style* &rarr; *Formatter* &rarr; *Active Profile* menu.
 * Include a reference to your ticket (e.g. LPS-XXXXX) in your commit messages.
-For
-example:
+For example:

         LPS-83432 Make the example in CONTRIBUTING imperative and concrete

 * *Test* your changes thoroughly!
 Consider the wide variety of operating systems, databases, application servers, and other related technologies Liferay supports.
-Make sure the bugs your fix in one environment don't break something in a different environment.
-See [Unit and Integration Tests](http://www.liferay.com/community/wiki/-/wiki/Main/Unit+and+Integration+tests) for details on exectuing Liferay's automated tests.
+Make sure your changes in one environment don't break something in a another environment.
+See [Unit and Integration Tests](http://www.liferay.com/community/wiki/-/wiki/Main/Unit+and+Integration+tests) for details on executing Liferay's automated tests.

 ## Submitting Changes

-* Push your changes to your branch in your fork.
+* Push changes in your branch to your fork.
-* Submit a pull request to the component lead associated with the area to which your issue applies.
+* Send a pull request to the core maintainer of the area to which your changes apply.
-* On the LPS ticket, provide a link to your pull request from github.com and respond to the [Contributor License Agreement](http://www.liferay.com/legal/contributors-agreement) displayed by clicking the *Contribute Solution* button.
+* In the LPS ticket, provide a link to your GitHub pull request and respond to the [Contributor License Agreement](http://www.liferay.com/legal/contributors-agreement) displayed by clicking the *Contribute Solution* button.
 * You're done!
-Well, not quite ... be sure to watch your pull request and respond to any follow-up comments.
+Well, not quite ... be sure to respond to comments and questions to your pull request until it is closed.

 ## Additional Resources